db-tu-dresden/QUEST-ML/README.md

 }
 ```

+To tune nuisance parameters while tuning a hyperparameter use the script [do_tune.sh](./do_tune.sh).
+Adapt the script by changing the variables.
+The variable `list` holds the sequence of values for the hyperparameter
+to be tuned.
+Adapt the `TUNE_CONFIG` in the string to specify the nuisance parameters.

 ## Recommender
 Use this to get to a certain target with a pretrained model.
 Like in training the model and architecture need to be described with `--arch` and possibly additional arguments to